shashishivgit909/githubNotes/README.md

 # githubPractice
-# this is my repo for github practice
+this is my repo for github practice
+Author : shashi kalwar